 Loneliness is one of our Lord’s favorite tools in restoring our hard hearts.
 It has a wonderful capacity to do things in us, that none of His other ways would work.
 It can be the perfect mechanism for Him to deeply touch us.
 And He will not hesitate to use it.

-I have nothing at all to say to those who want to escape this fate.
+I have nothing at all to say to those who want to escape this bitter misery.
 I can say no ‘magic words’ that will lift you out of this pain.
 I do understand, I really do.
 All I can tell you is that He is wildly and passionately in love with you.
-If everyone forsakes you, and leaves you standing alone in a tight spot, He will be there.
+If everyone forsakes you and leaves you standing alone in a tight spot, He will be there.